Grupo Nutresa: International expansion

 In 1993, the confectionery company, Compañía Dulces de Colombia S.A. was set up.
 In 1995, the organization's trading companies were established abroad forming what is known today as the Cordialsa network, first in Ecuador and second in Venezuela.
 The company also made its first investment abroad and expanded its meat-processing business with Industrias Alimenticias Hermo de Venezuela S.A.
 In 1999, the organization spun off two of its companies, Noel and Zenú.

 In 2003, the holding company Inversiones Nacional de Chocolates S.A. came into being, with important interests in chocolate and coffee businesses as well as the organization's food investment company Inveralimenticias (which has holdings in the meat, cookie and confectionery business).
 In 2004, the organization began expanding into Central America and the Caribbean through the purchase of Nestle's cookie and chocolate plants in Costa Rica.
 In 2006, the organization changed its name to Grupo Nacional de Chocolates S.A.
 On 1 February 2007, Grupo Nacional de Chocolates purchased Peruvian company Good Foods S.A. and the Winter's brand for US$36 million through its Peruvian subsidiary Compañía Nacional de Chocolates de Perú S.A.
 In 2008, international acquisitions were concentrated in the meat market with the purchase of Ernesto Berard S.A. in Panama, joining the already acquired Blue Ribbon Products, which would merge in 2011, and give rise to Alicapsa-Alimentos Cárnicos Panamá.
+In October 2010, the company acquired US–based cookie manufacturer Fehr Foods, which was later renamed AbiMar Foods.
 In 2020, it announced its foray into South Africa with its products and the construction of its 48th production plant, in the city of Santa Marta, Colombia.